 Here are some instructions and tips for adding and managing users via the UI:

-Starting March 2021, we ended the preview period for these basic users.
-The preview period gave basic users the same permissions as full users.
-For more on this, see our Explorer's Hub post on user type changes.
+Starting March 2021, we ended the preview period for basic users on our original user model.
+The preview period gave these basic users the same permissions as full users.
+For more on this, see our Explorers Hub post on user type changes.

 The user type (basic user or full user) determines what features a user has access to.

 - These users have access to basic features like setting up reporting of data, running queries of data, making custom charts and dashboards, and setting up alerts.
 They do not have access to Full-Stack Observability features (for more details on feature access, see Capabilities).

 - Depending on access request settings, basic users can either upgrade themselves to be full users or request upgrade access from admins.

 - No matter what custom group a basic user is assigned to, they always have the capabilities of a basic user: no more and no less.

 - Full user.
 Details:

 - Full users have access to our Full-Stack Observability features, which include our curated UI experiences like APM, infrastructure monitoring, browser monitoring, mobile monitoring, and synthetic monitors.
 For details on what's available, see Capabilities.

 - For organizations on New Relic One pricing: these users are billable.
 The Standard edition includes one free full user and up to five total.